5 Ways An Online Reputation Can Hurt Your Job Hunt

 10/31/2012 1:21:48 PM

 Five ways your online profile can ruin a job search.

 By Erin Kennedy, Certified Professional Resume Writer

 Many people want to keep their “work lives” and their “personal lives” separate.
 However, with social media it has become more and more difficult to keep the two worlds from colliding.
-Today’s employers will look through social profiles in order to help them decide who would be a good candidate for a job position.
-The amount of information your publish on social media sites makes it easy for potential employers to have access to your personal life, which could turn out to be bad for you if they happen to spot some things that will turn them off, and ruin your opportunity to get the job.
+Today’s employers will look through social profiles in order to help them decide who would be a good candidate for the position.
+The amount of information your publish on social media sites makes it easy for potential employers to have access to your personal life, which could turn out to be bad for you if they happen to spot some things that will turn them off, and ruin your opportunity of getting the job.

-2. Negativity: Employers want to hire people who will keep a positive atmosphere in their company.
+Employers want to hire people who will keep a positive atmosphere in their company.
 If you are a negative person, don’t show it.
-Don’t post negative comments or qoutes on your online profiles, and when you are at work try, your hardest to be positive and upbeat.
+Don’t post negative comments or quotes on your online profiles, and when you are at work, try your hardest to be positive and upbeat.
 People have actually been terminated because of posting negative comments and/or making negative or derogatory remarks in the workplace.

 Be smart with your social networking and think twice before posting controversial or negative information on your personal sites—don’t hurt your chances of getting a great new job before the employer even has a chance to speak to you in person.

 Erin Kennedy, CPRW, CERW, BS/HR, is a Certified Professional & Executive Resume Writer/Career Consultant, and the President of Professional Resume Services, Inc., home to some of the best resume writers on the planet.
 She is a nationally published writer and contributor of 10+ best-selling career books.
 She has achieved international recognition following yearly nominations and wins of the prestigious T.O.R.I.
 (Toast of the Resume Industry) Award.
 Erin has written thousands of resumes for executives and professionals. http://exclusive-executive-resumes.com.